ludios/expand-everything/README.md

 *Load more!*, *show more!*, *read more!* - these are the cursed buttons that website owners make you click before you can see all the information that you came to read.
+Reviews and comments deemed "too long"; YouTube video descriptions that are hidden.
 Expand Everything fixes this by clicking them for you.

 This is ideally suited for use cases where you plan to read, print, copy, or archive (e.g. [SingleFile](https://github.com/gildas-lormeau/SingleFile)) the